intel-lab-lkp/linux/Documentation/networking/timestamping.rst

   two separate messages will be looped to the socket's error queue, each containing just one timestamp.

+SOF_TIMESTAMPING_OPT_RX_FILTER:
+  Used to filter out software/hardware receive timestamps.
+Existing applications can 1) set SOF_TIMESTAMPING_SOFTWARE only, or 2) set SOF_TIMESTAMPING_RAW_HARDWARE only because they implicitly came to depend on another (usually daemon) process to enable receive timestamps systemwide.
+Enabling the flag along with SOF_TIMESTAMPING_SOFTWARE or SOF_TIMESTAMPING_RAW_HARDWARE will not report the software or hardware receive timestamp to the userspace so that it can filter out the cases where 1) one process starts first which turns on netstamp_needed_key through setting generation flags like SOF_TIMESTAMPING_RX_SOFTWARE, or 2) similarly one process enables generating the hardware timestamp first like setting SOF_TIMESTAMPING_RX_HARDWARE, then another one only passing report flag could also get the receive timestamp.

+  If the new applications 1) enable the flag along with SOF_TIMESTAMPING_SOFTWARE and SOF_TIMESTAMPING_TX_SOFTWARE, or
+  2) enable it with SOF_TIMESTAMPING_RAW_HARDWARE and
+  SOF_TIMESTAMPING_TX_HARDWARE, they will only receive software or hardware transmit timestamp respectively.

+  If the new applications 1) enable the flag along with SOF_TIMESTAMPING_SOFTWARE and SOF_TIMESTAMPING_RX_SOFTWARE, or
+  2) enable it with SOF_TIMESTAMPING_RAW_HARDWARE and
+  SOF_TIMESTAMPING_RX_HARDWARE, they will still receive software or hardware receive timestamp respectively.

 New applications are encouraged to pass SOF_TIMESTAMPING_OPT_ID to disambiguate timestamps and SOF_TIMESTAMPING_OPT_TSONLY to operate regardless of the setting of sysctl net.core.tstamp_allow_data.